Shumen: Etymology

 The city was first mentioned as Šimeonis in 1153 by the Arab traveler Idrisi.
 The name is probably from Bulgarian shuma '(deciduous forest).'
 Some believe Konstantin Jireček that it comes from the name of the Bulgarian emperor Simeon the Great.
-In the following periods, the city was mentioned with variants, such as Şumena, Şumna, Şumular, Sumunum, Şumnu and Şumen.
+In the following periods, the city was mentioned with variants, such as Şumena, Şumna, Şumular, Sumunum, Şumnu, and Şumen.
 The eleventh edition of the Encyclopædia Britannica lists it as Shumla, similar to the way it lists Pleven as Plevna.
+In Turkish, it is known as Şumnu.

 History

 Antiquity and the Middle Ages

 The first records of Shumen date back to the Chalcolithic.
 Excavations by Raphael Popov in 1907 founded the settlement mound Kodzadermen, inhabited in the Middle and Late Chalcolithic (approximately 4500-4000 BC).
 It has a diameter of 60 m and a height of 5 m and, located 6 km north of the town.

 Earliest reports for Shumen fortress date back to the early Iron Age.
 From the 12th century BC is the first fort, surrounding accessible parts of the area.
 Archaeological surveys, conducted in 1957, 1961 to 1987, determined the chronological periods, the lifestyle and the livelihood of the inhabitants of the fortress.
 It had a wall thickness of about two meters, built of rough stones.
 In the 5th century BC a second wall was built in front of the former.

 In the 2nd century the Romans built a military fortress on the ruins of the Thracian fortifications.
 The construction of the wall is already bonded to mortar; a tower was constructed above the gate; square tower was built to the west and semicircular to the south.
 In the 4-5th centuries the entire hill was fortified with a new wall with nine towers.
 Between the 8th and the 10th century the fort was renovated, for the purpose the Roman wall and towers were used and to the northeast was built a new wall with two towers.